All Episodes

 There weren't any around.

-I said, Are you officially asking me to put this down?
+I said, are you officially asking me to put this down?

-He said, I'm not gonna tell you.
+He said, I'm not going to tell you.

 So I looked around and I scouted her.

-Yeah, I mean, very, very secretively.
+I mean, very, very secretively.

 I found out who it was.

-And I was nowhere near her, and even if I was, this would not have bothered her.
+And even if I was, this would not have bothered her.

 It's water vapor.